mosaico-labs/refx-doc/docs/intro.md

 // 3.
 Apply the Transformation to Calibrate the Measurement
 // Use frame_transform to convert the raw detection into the vehicle's frame. auto detection_in_vehicle_frame = refx::frame_transform(
-    detection_in_camera_frame, // The raw measurement
+    T_vehicle_from_camera,      // The extrinsic calibration transform
-    T_vehicle_from_camera      // The extrinsic calibration transform
+    detection_in_camera_frame   // The raw measurement
 );

 // The result is the object's position relative to the vehicle's center,